BoringBoredom/UEFI-Editor/README.md

 Drag and drop it into [UEFITool](https://github.com/LongSoft/UEFITool/releases).
 Press CTRL + F and perform a **_Text_** search for any setting.
 Double-click the reference to the section at the bottom, right-click the section (usually under **_Setup_**) and press **_Extract as is..._**.

 Convert the extracted file with [IRFExtractor](https://github.com/LongSoft/Universal-IFR-Extractor/releases).
-Rename the output to **_a.txt_**, move it to the folder containing [this script](https://github.com/BoringBoredom/IFR-Formatter/releases) and run it.
+Optionally, rename the output to **_a.txt_**, move it to the folder containing [this script](https://github.com/BoringBoredom/IFR-Formatter/releases) and run it.

 Disable Secure Boot and boot from the USB drive in UEFI mode (CSM disabled).
 You can enable CSM again after you're done.